-Modelinia has a huge crush on Paulina Porizkova: She has a hilarious sense of humor, is down-to-earth, and has a fresh attitude toward everything.
+Modelinia has a huge crush on Paulina Porizkova.
+She has a hilarious sense of humor, is down-to-earth, and has a fresh attitude toward everything.
 After her musings for Modelinia on the Met’s Costume Institute Gala, she decided to continue her writing and will now blog for us and the Huffington Post!
-Here’s another musing by Paulina:
+Here Paulina lists some recommended reads:

 I admit that thanks to a career choice that required not much more than showing up with clean hair and shaved legs, I have a bit of an inferiority complex in the education department.
 Or in plain speak: I feel the need to constantly prove I’m not some dumb model.
 And yes, I know that having to prove it undermines my efforts.
 But bear with me.
 I quit school at 15 to live off of my looks.
 Fortunately, I have been a bookworm ever since I learned how to read.
 Fiction taught me everything I’ve learned past grade nine.
 It’s amazing how much information my brain now contains on topics as diverse as the political system of 1950s India, the tribal wars in Sudan, Mexican neighborhoods in the States, and the food of Nigeria.